A proof of the $4$-variable Catalan polynomial of the Delta conjecture

-Namely we will show the following theorem (this is Theorem \ref{thm:mainresult}; note: we leave the definitions of the symmetric function used in the statement of this theorem to Section \ref{sec:sf} and the combinatorial objects to Section \ref{sec:comb}): \begin{theorem} For non-negative integers $k, \ell$ and a composition $\alpha$ of size $n-\ell$,
+Namely we will show the following theorem (this is Theorem \ref{thm:mainresult}; note: we leave the definition of the statistics $\dinv_\circ$ and $\area_\circ$ to Section \ref{sec:comb}): \begin{theorem} For non-negative integers $n, k, \ell$ and a composition $\alpha$ of size $n-\ell$,

-where the sum is over all $\circ$-decorated Dyck paths with $k$ $\circ$-decorated peaks and $\ell$ $\circ$-decorated double rises and rise-touch composition equal to $\alpha$. \end{theorem}
+where the sum is over all $\circ$-decorated Schr\"oder paths with $k$ NE-diagonal steps and $\ell$ $\circ$-decorated rises and rise-touch composition equal to $\alpha$. \end{theorem}